Why Everyone Love Montepulciano And Pienza

 map of Pienza

-Pienza is a charming small town located in the heart of the stunning Val d’Orcia, in Tuscany, Italy.
-This picturesque hilltop village is a perfect example of Renaissance urban planning and architecture.
+Pienza is a charming small town in Tuscany, Italy, in the heart of the stunning Val d’Orcia.
+This picturesque hilltop village perfectly exemplifies Renaissance urban planning and architecture.

 Walking through the town, visitors can marvel at the elegant buildings, beautiful piazzas, and narrow streets lined with artisan shops and local restaurants offering exquisite cuisine.
 Pienza is also famous for its delicious pecorino cheese, which can be tasted and purchased in various shops around the town.